 The delay of apportionment data delivery has raised some concerns about possible effects on congressional and state legislative redistricting.
 Many states had begun (and some had completed) redistricting by July 2011 following the 2010 census.
 Anumber of states, particularly those with constitutional or statutory redistricting deadlines in 2021, might face challenges following the 2020 census.
-Solutions available for states vary, depending on when apportionment and redistricting data are provided; what the state's redistricting process is; and what options are available under state law and practice to modify the redistricting process or related election matters.
-This could, generally, include options such as postponing certain redistricting deadlines, candidate filing deadlines, or primary election dates; states might also seek judicial relief from redistricting deadlines in current law.
+Solutions available for states vary, depending on when redistricting data are provided; what the state's redistricting process is; and what options are available under state law and practice to modify the redistricting deadlines, candidate filing deadlines, or primary election dates; states might also seek judicial relief from redistricting deadlines in current law.
 States with part-time legislatures or 2021 elections may face additional challenges.
 In November 2020, New Jersey voters approved a constitutional amendment allowing use of existing state legislative district maps for the state's November 2021 general election.